Parenting Counts is a product of Talaris Institute.

 Social

-During the second year, children begin to show empathy to other people who are upset or hurt.
-By 18 months, children are becoming increasingly self-aware, and with this insight children are also becoming more aware of the feelings of others.
+During the second year, children begin to show empathy to others who are upset or hurt.
+By 18 months, children are becoming increasingly self-aware, and with this insight, children are also becoming more aware of the feelings of others.
 In one study, a group of mothers pretended to be hurt or sad to see how their children would respond.
 By 18 months, many children attempted to bring comfort by patting/hugging, asking if their mothers were OK, or trying to bring bandages or a blanket.
-Although children may not show empathy every time, as they get closer to age 2 they tend to show empathy more and more.
+Although children may not show empathy every time, as they get closer to age 2, they tend to show more empathy.

 References: